UniMath/agda-unimath/src/synthetic-homotopy-theory/mathers-second-cube-theorem.lagda.md

           ( point-spanning-type-map-equiv-mathers-second-cube-theorem x))
 ```

-The next lemmas compute how fiber inclusions and transport interact on the
+We compute how fiber inclusions and transport interact on the middle equality.
-middle equality.

 ```agda
     ap-inclusion-fiber'-middle-coherence-equiv-equifibered-span-diagram-mathers-second-cube-theorem' :